Can My Small Business Afford Bill Distribution Outsourcing?

 But can your SMB take advantage of their services?

 Businesses with client lists under 5,000 per billing period are often left out because they are considered too small to fit within the vendor's financial goals.
 The result is that many companies with small but important client bases use up valuable internal resources each month just to get their statements into their customers' hands.
-And during the COVID-19 pandemic, almost all small businesses stopped bringing extra help onto their premises to get the monthly bills out.

 Businesses like yours are the very ones DocuSend was designed to help!

 Just as small businesses use a service to distribute payroll, DocuSend does the same thing for your bill distribution.
 DocuSend addresses the concerns of managers who think of outsourcing as an expensive and time-consuming process.

 If you find the high upfront costs and expensive service charges just plain discouraging, we don’t blame you.